evoingram/nasaSearch/README.md

 ## Major Differences

-- couple of the buttons need to be hit twice to work
 - Can't download different image sizes, only 'original' size
 - no EXIF data
 - no tooltips because of accessibility; instead same info is in small area below each thumbnail